 "Technology has finally caught up with the magic of hanging out on the dining hall steps with 2,500 of our favorite people,” said Maia Segura '91, who was instrumental in helping Marlboro College choose and implement its online platform for students, alumni, faculty, staff, and friends.
 “Branch Out will provide a medium that allows us to connect with the rich, unique resources that we all bring to the table, to strengthen the community, and help it to grow."
 Learn more about this valuable resource for community engagement, or log in now.

 If you’re like most Marlboro alumni, you’re innately curious and embrace learning as a way of life.
 This section is designed for you: Watch Marlboro webcasts, stay on top of upcoming readings and exhibitions, and explore the college’s broad range of graduate and professional studies offerings.

-Read Kathleen’s story
+Read Lindsey’s story